gabr0236/Wheel-of-Fortune/README.md

 * __Main Assignment:__ *The Wheel of Fortune (“Lykkehjulet”) game which was popular during the last millennium is to be implemented in a modified version as an Android app.*

-**By Gabriel Rosenzweig Haugbøl, S205350, IT and Economics, Github: gabr0236, Gabriel Christ Haugbøl**
+**By Gabriel Rosenzweig Haugbøl, S205350, IT and Economics, Github: gabr0236, Gabriel Christ Haugbøl, NiGhtShAdk**

 ## Gameplay & Rules